LOOSE-LIPS/loose-lips-2.0/src/routes/blog/dnb-fix-005-hurt-someone-chimpo-slay-drs/index.md

 author: 51
 banner: []
 description: >-
-  With Valentine&rsquo;s Day just around the corner three lords of Manchester have chosen the perfect time to release this sexy Drum &amp; Bass future anthem.
-DRS, Slay, and Chimpo team up on &lsquo;Hurt Someone&rsquo;, released on Box &lsquo;n&rsquo; Lock.
+  With Valentine’s Day just around the corner three lords of Manchester have chosen the perfect time to release this sexy Drum & Bass future anthem.
+DRS, Slay, and Chimpo team up on ‘Hurt Someone’, released on Box ‘n’ Lock.
 The track, which is produced by Chimpo himself, features verses from all three artists and is [...]Read More...
 published: true
 tags: feature
 featured: false